 Fletcher, North Carolina

 Though this isn't web-related, I still think my experience working in a print shop can be seen in my work as a developer.
 On the web, mistakes can be fixed and I think, unfortunately, that mentality is common among developers and leads to sloppy code.
 Printing, however, requires an extremely detail-oriented approach as there is no room for error.
-As an example, Appalachian State University was one of our clients, so projects like the designing and printing of 20,000-30,000 graduation programs required efficiency and communication among all members of our team to ensure we weren’t making mistakes that would cost us hundreds of thousands of dollars to fix.
+As an example, Appalachian State University was one of our clients, so projects like the designing and printing of 20,000-30,000 graduation programs required efficiency and communication among all members of our team to ensure we weren’t making mistakes that would cost us hundreds of thousands of dollars.
 Boone, North Carolina

 Boone, North Carolina